g-otn/GameServerEC2Discord/README.md

 By default, the server is created with a password of `palworld`, admin password `worldofpalsadmin` and visible in the server list. (default server name is the server Terraform module id)

-You may change the server and admin password, among [other things](https://palworld-server-docker.loef.dev/category/configuration) such as server name via the `compose_game_environment` server module Terraform variable.
+You may change the server and admin password, among [other things](https://palworld-server-docker.loef.dev/category/configuration) such as server name via the `compose_game_environment` server module Terraform variable:

 ```tf
   compose_game_environment = {